predat/pyIsis/README.rst

 ==================================================

 pyIsis is a python wrapper that try to mimic Avis Isis Management Console web service.
-It can monipulate workspaces, users, groups and permissions.
+It can manipulate workspaces, users, groups and permissions.
 It can also manage snapshots, etc...

 It's my first module, so there is a lot of work to do.